 Clinical trials are inherently risky and the results from preclinical testing of a drug candidate that is under development may not be predictive of results that will be obtained in human clinical trials.
 In addition, the results of early human clinical trials may not be predictive of results that will be obtained in larger-scale, advanced stage clinical trials.
 A number of companies in the pharmaceutical industry have suffered significant setbacks in advanced clinical trials, even after achieving positive results in earlier trials.
 Although our four clinical drug candidates have been generally well-tolerated in Phase 1 clinical trials at the dose levels we expect to evaluate in Phase 2 clinical trials, we have not yet completed Phase 2 clinical trials of any of these drug candidates in patients suffering from the disease or condition that the drug candidates are designed to treat.
-Negative or inconclusive results from a preclinical study or a clinical trial could cause us, one of our collaborators or the FDA to terminate a preclinical study or clinical trial or require that we repeat it.
-Furthermore, we, one of our collaborators or a regulatory agency with jurisdiction over the trials may suspend clinical trials at any time if the subjects or patients participating in such trials are being exposed to unacceptable health risks or for other reasons.
+Negative or inconclusive results from a preclinical study or a clinical trial could cause us, one of our collaborators or the FDA to terminate a preclinical study or clinical trials at any time if the subjects or patients participating in such trials are being exposed to unacceptable health risks or for other reasons.